Carrooi/Js-Slicky/docs/directives.md

 ## Export into parent template

 Directives (and [components](./components.md)) could be exported into parent template.
-This is usefull when you want to have access to child directive from parent.
+This is useful when you want to have access to child directive from parent.

 ```ts